 Median Salary of Alumni

-While the median starting salary two years out from graduation of alumni is high for graduates from both UPenn and Penn State, ultimately UPenn wins: the median salary two years ager graduation is an impressive $71,600.
-Meanwhile, at Penn State it's $40,100—about $30,000 less.
+The median starting salary two years out from graduation is significantly different for UPenn and Penn State alumni.
+For UPenn alumni, the median salary two years after graduation is an impressive $89,000.
+Meanwhile, at Penn State it's $41,900—about $50,000 less.

 Broadly speaking, this means that you're likely to make a better salary if you graduate from UPenn than if you graduate from Penn State.